Optimizing Foreground Modelling for Global 21cm Cosmology with GPU-Accelerated Nested Sampling: Statistical Validation

 While the null test identifies problematic model configurations prior to their application to observational data, it does not assess whether an individual fit leaves residuals that are statistically consistent with instrumental noise.
 To do this, we compare the median a posteriori likelihood of a given posterior distribution, $\overline{\mathcal{L}}_i$, to the likelihood distribution expected if the data were described perfectly by the model up to random noise fluctuations.
 This reference distribution, denoted $\mathcal{L}_{\mathrm{noise}}$, is constructed by evaluating the likelihood using multiple realisations of the assumed noise model, taken in this work to be uncorrelated Gaussian noise with an amplitude of 25 mK.

 The comparison is quantified by computing the fraction of the $\mathcal{L}_{\mathrm{noise}}$ distribution that yields likelihood values less than or equal to $\overline{\mathcal{L}}_i$:

-This represents the probability that a noise-only realisation produces residuals that are at least as well fit as those obtained from the model.
-Larger values of $q_i$ therefore indicate that the residuals are statistically indistinguishable from noise, while smaller values signal the presence of coherent residual structure not captured by the model.
-We classify a fit, and hence the corresponding model, as statistically consistent if its median posterior likelihood lies within the upper $q_{\mathrm{threshold}}$ quantile of the ideal noise distribution, corresponding to $q_i \ge q_{\mathrm{threshold}}$.
-Throughout this work we adopt $q_{\mathrm{threshold}} = 0.99$.
+This represents the lower-tail probability of the fitted residual likelihood under the ideal noise distribution.
+Small values of $q_i$ indicate that the fitted residuals have an anomalously low likelihood compared with noise-only realisations, signalling coherent residual structure not captured by the model.
+We therefore classify a fit, and hence the corresponding model, as statistically consistent if it does not fall within the lower $q_{\mathrm{threshold}}$ tail of the ideal noise distribution, corresponding to $q_i \ge q_{\mathrm{threshold}}$.
+Throughout this work we adopt $q_{\mathrm{threshold}} = 0.01$.
 Fits failing this criterion are flagged as containing residual systematic structure, indicative of foreground mismodelling or signal–systematic degeneracy.

+We note that for the specific case of independent Gaussian noise considered here, a simpler distributional diagnostic, such as a Kolmogorov--Smirnov (KS) test, could be used to flag non-Gaussian residuals \citep[e.g.][]{Hibbard_2023}.
+However, such tests primarily probe consistency through the marginal one-point distribution of the residuals.
+By formulating the validation criterion in terms of the residual likelihood, the same construction remains applicable if the likelihood is extended to include more structured, non-Gaussian radiometric noise models \citep{Scheutwinkel_2022a, Scheutwinkel_2022b}.

 The requirement for both validation metrics to be applied in parallel is illustrated in Figure~\ref{fig:validationex}.
 While all cases shown strongly support the inclusion of a signal model (with $\ln B_{\mathrm{det}} \gg 0$), validation identifies models that yield biased signal recovery (Cases 1--3).
 Specifically, Case 2 demonstrates a failure mode where the model accurately fits the data in aggregate, but only through biased component fits; the signal model suppresses foreground residuals enough to appear noise-like ($q > q_{\mathrm{threshold}}$), yet the null test successfully identifies this underlying degeneracy (see category II models in \citealt{Sims_2025}).
-Conversely, Case 3 illustrates a positive systematic not captured by either the foreground or signal models; while it passes the null test, the accuracy criterion correctly flags the residuals as non-Gaussian ($q < q_{\mathrm{threshold}}$).
+Conversely, Case 3 illustrates a positive systematic not captured by either the foreground or signal models; while it passes the null test, the residual consistency criterion correctly flags the residuals as non-Gaussian ($q < q_{\mathrm{threshold}}$).
 Ultimately, passing both tests is found to be a reliable predictor of models that yield unbiased 21-cm signal inferences, as seen in Case 4.